 the confines of the assigned balcony or patio and may not extend over

-railings or be suspended from outside walls.
+railings or be suspended from outside walls or columns.
 North Village residents may

 store bicycles or extra deck furniture on their assigned patios or

 balconies.
-Storage of any large recreational equipment (such as kayaks) an university-owned furniture from within the
+Storage of any large recreational equipment (such as kayaks) as well as any university-owned furniture from within the

 apartment or from public areas is prohibited.
 Cloth-upholstered